pimsmath/m2pi.ca/content/course/2023/high-performance-leadership/index.md

 Please follow the instructions below to access this course.

 _**N.B.
-This course will be provided through the [Mitacs EDGE](https://edge-reg.mitacs.ca/) porgal.
+This course will be provided through the [Mitacs EDGE](https://edge-reg.mitacs.ca/) portal.
 If you don’t have an [EDGE](https://edge-reg.mitacs.ca/) account yet, please see the instructions in the M2PI orientation guide to create an account and log in.**_